kubernetes

 External Exposes a Service by specifying an external IP address, allowing access from outside the cluster.

 18 The Headless Service is key to Kubernetes Services.
-It gathers Pod IP addresses and ports, known as endpoints18.kubernetes-networking
+It gathers Pod IP addresses and ports, known as endpoints18.

 Kubernetes offers many ways to scale and balance loads171816.
 This ensures apps can handle varying workloads efficiently.
 It also allows consistent access both inside and outside the system.